tetrotibo/MLX-Python-Guide-to-the-Galaxy/README.md

 is based on my original research and experimentation done during the development of A-MAZE-ING.

-The goal is not to hand you solutions - it is to save you the days of searching that should not be necessary just to open a window and draw a pixel.
+The goal is not to hand you ready-made solutions - it is to save you the days of searching that should not be necessary just to open a window and draw a pixel.
 This is the guide that would have been useful as I started developing the visualizer for A-MAZE-ING: enough to get unstuck, not enough to skip the discovery.
 The progressive understanding of how MLX works, and the moment where everything falls into place, is yours to experience.